 DRIVE Electric USA is a 14-state initiative with the goal of significantly advancing electric vehicles (EV).
 Each state will have its unique branding, planning, challenges, and goals for the project.
-Through the project, MEC will work with individuals, utilities, legislators, dealerships, and others to remove adoption barriers and transform the electrification sector in our region.
-Both Missouri and Kansas are participants.
-To learn more about the project, visit the national project page or contact Brandt Hertenstein.
+For the project, MEC has established Electrify Heartland, with state initiatives Electrify Kansas and (with St. Louis Clean Cities) Electrify Missouri.
+We will work with individuals, utilities, legislators, dealerships, and others to remove adoption barriers and transform the electrification sector in our region.
+To learn more about the project, visit Electrify Heartland, the national project page or contact Brandt Hertenstein.

 Through the project, four all-electric terminal trucks manufactured by Orange EV will be deployed in the Kansas City and Chicago metropolitan areas.
 An all-electric demo truck is also available to interested fleets across the U.S. at no cost except a shipping fee of $500.
 Ultimately, MEC will create a deployment guide based on the real-world experiences of project participants so fleets across the country can access reliable data in support of cleaner, more efficient freight handling.